jesusherreroher/innofrontday-cypress/README.md

 ✅ Script Article Dates
   - Get the dates of the articles and indicate if they are from the current month of before

-✅ Check Author
+✅ Check Response
-  - Check that the author of the article visited is the one expected
+  - Check response response

 ✅ Phone Number
   - Validate if phone number is same in contact and legal advice